The Fourth Kind: Plot

 A police officer watches Abbey's house when a large saucer-shaped object appears in the sky.
 The image distorts, but the officer is heard describing people being pulled out of the house and calling for backup.
 Deputies rush into the house, finding Ronnie and Abbey, who say Ashley was taken.
 A disbelieving and enraged August accuses Abbey of kidnapping and removes Ronnie from her custody.

 Sometime later, Abbey undergoes hypnosis in an attempt to make contact with the beings responsible and reunite with her daughter.
 Hypnotized, Abbey recalls that she witnessed Ashley's abduction, and she was abducted as well.
 An alien presence communicates with Abbey, who begs for Ashley's return.
 It states Ashley will never come back before referring to itself as "God".
 When the encounter ends, Campos and Odusami rush over to the now unconscious Abbey and then notice something offscreen.
 The image distorts again as a voice yells "Zimabu Eter!" before resolving to show that all three are gone.
 Abbey wakes up in a hospital with a broken neck.
-August reveals that Will had committed suicide, and Abbey's belief that he was murdered was a delusion.
+August reveals that Will had taken their own life, and Abbey's belief that he was murdered was a delusion.

 The re-enactment ends, and back in the present, Abbey states that she, Campos, and Odusami were abducted during the hypnosis session, but cannot recall their experiences.
 She is asked how anyone can take her claims of alien abduction seriously if she was proven to be delusional about her husband's death.
 Abbey states that she has no choice but to believe that Ashley is still alive before breaking down in tears.

 Abbey is cleared of all charges against her and leaves Alaska for the East Coast, where her health deteriorates to the point of requiring constant care.
 Campos remains a psychologist, and Odusami becomes a professor at a Canadian university.
 Both men and August refuse to be involved with the interview, while Ronnie remains estranged from Abbey, still blaming her for Ashley's disappearance.